jafrado/digole/README.md

 ## Software

-The software is written in C99, Linux kernel coding style and is distributed under the MIT license.
+The software is written in C99, Linux kernel coding style and is distributed under the MIT License.
-Doxygen is used for API Documentation.
+Doxygen is used for[http://realflightsystems.com/techpubs/digole/html/](API Documentation)

 ## Copyright
     Copyright (C) 2016 Real Flight Systems

 ## Author
-    James F Dougherty <jfd@realflightsystems.com
+    James F Dougherty <jfd@realflightsystems.com>